 The product range, which included a cleansing milk, skin cream, powder, rouge, lipstick and toothpaste, was called Tho-Radia as it contained thorium chloride and radium bromide, both of which are radioactive.
 The products were relatively expensive for the time, possibly in part due to the cost of the radioactive materials.
 As with Radior, one hopes that the expense of the ‘active ingredients’ may have resulted in reduced amounts of thorium and radium being used.

 The Tho-Radia cream was sold for 15 francs per 155 gram pot; soap, 3 francs per 100 gram bar; powder, 12 francs per 50 gram box; toothpaste, 6 francs per tube.
 Despite the relatively high price, it sold throughout France from 1933 through to the early 1960s but I have not found any evidence that they had a distributor in the English-speaking world.
-When tested in the 1960s the products were still found to be radioactive (Mould, n.d. p.
+When tested in the 1960s, the products were still found to be radioactive (Mould, n.d. p.
 3).